 |C02CG123DC79||About This Mac

 If you cannot retrieve applicable Macs using any one of the above identifiers, but are able to track it down using another one, please share any missing information with EveryMac.com.
-The Ultimate Mac Lookup feature already is quite comprehensive, but it will become more and more so with your additions.
+The Ultimate Mac Lookup feature is quite comprehensive, but it will become even more so with your additions.
 Thank you.

 For much more detailed information regarding limitations of each identifier and more specific information about how to locate these identifiers, you also may find the following Q&As helpful: